ankschoubey/old-blog/_posts/2020-10-30-first-hackethon.md

 I always wanted to participate in one but I was afraid that my skills are not enough.

-But FTER working as a programmer for the last two years,  I realized that almost everyone starts with no skill and figure out a solution eventually.
+But after working as a programmer for the last two years,  I realized that almost everyone starts with no skill and figure out a solution eventually.

 So my goal for joining was to learn as much as I can.
 I knew I could do at least something even if not at a level I would expect.